wallabythree/wallabythree.github.io/content/posts/mch2022-badge-challenge.md

 What happens in these cases is that the ESP32
-[will loop back around](https://sachin0x18.github.io/posts/demystifying-xtensa-isa/) and overwrite registers that were allocated to function calls lower in the tree, but not before saving their contents onto the stack.
+[will loop back around](https://sachin0x18.github.io/posts/demystifying-xtensa-isa/) and overwrite registers that were allocated to earlier function calls, but not before saving their contents onto the stack.
 Of course, as soon as this happens, we can use our stack overflow to manipulate these values.
 This appears to be exactly what happened when we managed to overwrite a return address with our long input buffer.
 Thanks to the recursion employed by `do_echo_recursive()`, we can hijack execution flow as if it were a regular x86 or ARM processor.

 ### 1.4 Finding offsets and fixing registers